amberlab-eclettica/car-ogna/README.md

     YOURCARIP:8000

 Once there, you can click on the commands or press the keys on your keyboard to check that the car responds as expected.
+If all works well move to step 5, otherwise it's troubleshooting time.

+## Step 5: Autostart the Interface

+To autostart the interface, you need to create a service file named `interface.service`.
+Use a text editor to create and edit the file:

+    sudo nano /etc/systemd/system/interface.service

+Then, add the following content to the file:

+    [Unit]
+    Description=Interface for RC car control
+    After=network.target

+    [Service]
+    ExecStart=/usr/bin/python3 /home/USERNAME/car-ogna/interface.py
+    WorkingDirectory=/home/USERNAME/car-ogna/
+    StandardOutput=inherit
+    StandardError=inherit
+    Restart=always
+    User=USERNAME

+    [Install]
+    WantedBy=multi-user.target

+Save the file (CTRL-O) and exit the editor (CTRL-X).

+Finally, enable and start the service with the following commands:

+    sudo systemctl enable interface.service
+    sudo systemctl start interface.service